Aierie/pyodide-for-v3-extension/README.md

 # pyodide-for-v3-extension
 Example of modifications required to make pyodide usable within a Chrome extension with manifest v3.
-Code is built js of `pyodide`, copied and then modified.
+Code is build output of `pyodide`, copied and then modified.

 Start: